iablon/HomeAssistant-Touchpad-Card/README.md

 Work in progress
 # Touchpad Card for Homeassistant
-Finally you can control your tv from your phone without watching what you have done worng.
+Finally you can control your tv from your phone without watching.
 # Freatures:
   - Directionl commands;
-  - Click, doubleclick and hold actions can be customized;
+  - Click, doubleclick and hold;
-  - If you use an external speaker you can integrate it into the card commands;
   - Haptic feedback;

 # HOW IT LOOKS: